JScearcy/js-homebrew/README.md

 ## Install instructions
-* `npm install` in the root
+* `npm install` in the root directory

 ## Running instructions
-From within the root folder:
+From within the root directory:
 1. `npm run build`
 2. `npm start`